delesslin/100-days-of-code/r1-log.md

 ### R1D3
 Restructured data and fumbled with implementing keypress.
 Event doesn't seem to have a keyCode associated so I had to add "key" property to data.

+### R1D4
+Light day.
+I finally got the keyboard clicks to work.

+**Thinking Forward:** I want to watch a flux video and refactor my app to use it